Employment Solicitors Leicester

 Call our Employment Law Team Email our Employment Law TeamHow we can help you with employment law advice

-Workplace disputes-We can help you to resolve workplace disputes swiftly, whether through providing initial legal advice, arbitration, conciliation, and arbitration methods or supporting you at an Employment Tribunal
+We can help you to resolve workplace disputes swiftly, whether through providing initial legal advice, arbitration, conciliation, and arbitration methods or supporting you at an employment tribunal.

-Employment Tribunals-We can advise you before you take your claim to the Tribunal by discussing the ACAS early conciliation process with you, as well as supporting you if you take your claim to the Employment Tribunal or help you with an appeal
+We can advise you before you take your claim to the tribunal by discussing the ACAS early conciliation process with you, as well as supporting you if you take your claim to the employment tribunal or help you with an appeal.

 Can I make a claim for unfair dismissal?